Inlays & Onlays

 Inlays and onlays are made of porcelain, gold, or composite resin and are bonded to the damaged area of the tooth.
 An inlay, which is similar to a dental filling, is placed inside the cusp tips of the tooth.

 Traditionally, gold has been the material of choice for inlays and onlays.
 However, in recent years, porcelain has become increasingly popular due to its strength and color, which has the potential of matching the natural color of your teeth.

 Call Scottsville Family Dentistry today or request your appointment online!

 Two appointments are required for the completion of inlays and onlays.

 During the first visit, the damaged or decaying area of the tooth (or the filling that is being replaced) is removed, and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, we make an impression of the tooth and send it to a lab for fabrication.
 One of our dentists then applies a temporary sealant on the tooth and schedules the next appointment.

 At the second appointment, the temporary sealant is removed.
-Next, Dr. Willis, Dr. Magid or Dr. Patel will make sure that the inlay or onlay fits correctly.
+Next, Dr. Willis or Dr. Akriti will make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay is bonded to the tooth with a strong resin and polished to a smooth finish.